 Philippians 4:8 says “Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable-if anything is excellent or praiseworthy-think about such things.”

-“But the Lord said to Samuel, “Do not consider his appearance or his height, for I have rejected him.
+It’s so easy to focus on our children’s development, their behaviors, how far they are behind their peers, their appearance, etc. “But the Lord said to Samuel, “Do not consider his appearance or his height, for I have rejected him.
 The Lord does not look at the things man looks at.
 Man looks at the outward appearance, but the Lord looks at the heart.”
 (1 Samuel 16:7).
-While Jesse didn’t think his youngest son looked like a king, and in fact didn’t even have him come in from tending the sheep to present to Jesse to be a future king, David’s was the heart that God knew was right for the job.

 In Exodus 31:1-6 God tells Moses about how He designed and gifted Bezalei.
 God says “I have filled him with the Spirit of God, with skill, ability and knowledge in all kinds of crafts-to make artistic designs for work in gold, silver and bronze, to cut and set stones, to work in wood, and to engage in all kinds of craftsmanship.”
 You can sense the pride in God’s voice as he brags about Bezalei and how he is using his gifts and skills.

 When you have a child with special needs, it’s easy for us to focus on helping our children in their areas of weakness.
 But our children have gifts and passions that God wants us to help nurture and steward in our children.